XNaAlOH4/Graphics/README.md

 5. Use SVG?

 I don't know what I'm doing hopefully if anyone reads this what I make is not trash.
+I will be importing the p5.js Library to assist in case I decide to make 3d graphics.